learn-co-curriculum/quiz-cli/README.md

+# CLI

 ???

-# Quiz - CLI
+# Quiz

-?: 1.
-Select the command that will print the current working directory path
+?: Select the command that will print the current working directory path

 ( ) path
 (X) pwd
 ( ) ls
 ( ) cd

-?: 2.
-Select the command that will display the files and folders in the current working directory
+?: Select the command that will display the files and folders in the current working directory

 ( ) ds
 ( ) pwd
 (X) ls
 ( ) cd

-?: 3.
-Select the command that will change from one directory to another
+?: Select the command that will change from one directory to another

 ( ) cdir
 ( ) pwd
 ( ) ls
 (X) cd

-?: 4.
-Select the command that will create a new directory
+?: Select the command that will create a new directory

 ( ) pwd
 (X) mkdir